1925 Trinity Tigers football team

 The 1925 Trinity Tigers football team represented Trinity University as a member of the Texas Intercollegiate Athletic Association (TIAA) during the 1925 college football season.
-Led by Barry Holton in his first season as head coach, the team compiled an overall record of 9–3 with a 4–2 mark in TIAA play.
+Led by Barry Holton in his first season as head coach, the team compiled an overall record of 9–3 with a mark of 4–2 in TIAA play, placing in three-way tie for fourth in the TIAA.
 Trinity played three games against Southwestern Conference opponents, defeating Rice and Baylor and losing to Texas A&M.